Absence and Lateness

 - The class teacher is always the first person to talk to.

-- The Principal is always available to talk to parents who have exhausted the first avenue of approach, or have concerns of a serious or sensitive nature, or wish to discuss matters concerning the school generally.
+- The Principal is always available to talk to parents who have exhausted the two avenues of approach, or have concerns of a serious or sensitive nature, or wish to discuss matters concerning the school generally.

-- A Board of Trustees member, or the Chairperson, is the next alternative, if other avenues have been exhausted, or if you feel your concerns have not been dealt with effectively.
+- The Board of Trustees is the next alternative, if other avenues have been exhausted, or if you feel your concerns have not been dealt with effectively.

-For advice on how long to keep children home from school, dealing with head lice and other school-related health topics, refer to the Health page on the web.
+For advice on how long to keep children home from school, dealing with head lice and other school-related health topics, please refer to the links below.

 The school has created a list of people that are able to help out when any of our families are in need.
 This has been utilised many times and many people in our school community have made use of this.
 If you would like to add your name to the list of helpers fill in the survey and / or let us know at the office and we will ensure this happens.
 We have a wonderful database of parents from our school community however we always need more.

 The school library has an extensive collection of books for children to borrow.
-Each class has an allocated time to visit the library each week, and the library is also open at lunchtimes.
+Each class will visit the library once a week.

-All lost property is collected and placed in a lost property box in the library.
-Parents are encouraged to regularly check the lost property box for missing items.
+All lost property is collected and placed in a lost property box in the office.
+Parents are encouraged to name all school uniform items so if lost, they can easily be returned to your child.

 If your child requires medication at school, please take it to the office and sign the consent form.